Technical Documentation

 • Is able to promote Globus users to the administrator role at the shared collection level

-Researches, end users
+Researchers, end users

 • Need a Globus account only